Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 As we’ve already established, hormones can play havoc with your hair during pregnancy.
 Along with estrogen and progesterone, thyroid hormones are essential for the normal development of your baby’s brain and nervous system [5].
 At the beginning of your pregnancy, your growing baby is dependent on your body’s supply of thyroid hormone.

 The thyroid is a butterfly-shaped gland at the base of your throat, just in front of your windpipe.
-It produces hormones which affect nearly every organ in your body, including how fast you burn calories and how fast your heart beats.
+It produces hormones that affect nearly every organ in your body, including how fast you burn calories and how fast your heart beats.
 Hypothyroidism means the thyroid gland is underactive, so it’s not producing enough thyroid hormone.
 If you have thyroid issues, you can still have a healthy pregnancy and protect your baby by having regular thyroid function tests [5].
 Thyroid function is often assessed as part of hair loss blood tests.

-Common symptoms of hypothyroidism include signs of a slowed down metabolism.
+Common symptoms of hypothyroidism include signs of a slowed-down metabolism.
 These can include feeling cold when the temperature is normal, muscle weakness, constipation, a fast and irregular heartbeat, pale and dry skin, and dry, thinning hair.
 Hypothyroidism affects up to 3 percent of women during pregnancy, so it’s not uncommon.

 Hair loss associated with thyroid disorders can involve the whole scalp, causing hair to be uniformly sparse [6].
 Hypothyroidism can also cause telogen effluvium, and as mentioned above, the hair shafts will present as dry and brittle [7].
-Strangely, hyperthyroidism, also a risk during pregnancy, can have negative effects on hair, also resulting in telogen effluvium, and thinner hair.
-Hair can become brittle and greasy [7].

 Vitamin and dietary deficiencies

 Iron-deficiency anaemia is a common global issue, affecting up to 52% of pregnant women [8].
 Many women go through their entire pregnancy without attaining the minimum required intake of iron, as the volume of blood you require in pregnancy increases.
 Therefore, the amount of iron you require increases too.
-Your body will use iron to make more blood – this blood supplies oxygen to your baby.
+Your body will use iron to make more blood and in turn, this blood supplies oxygen to your baby.

 Iron deficiency is when you’re lacking in red blood cells, so oxygen can’t get to different tissues in the body.
 If your body is lacking in iron, it inhibits the production of haemoglobin, which is essential for hair growth.
 In pregnancy, when your body is already redirecting blood and iron to help your baby grow, this can be exacerbated.